Meeting Time: July 23, 2024 at 9:00am PDT

 • Default_avatar

-Clarice Sargenti about 1 month ago
+Clarice Sargenti 3 months ago

 A 15k a year raise for the BOS while our lowest-paid workers -who were labeled ESSENTIAL during the COVID pandemic- net less than 25k a year is disappointing, and a sign of poor leadership.
 We need to uplift those who struggle the most, not line the pockets of those at the top.
 How can you look our lowest paid coworkers in the eye, and tell them they deserve $18 plus change an hour for their labor, and justify the raise you want to give yourselves?
 Again, this reflect very poorly on leadership and does not engender my trust in the Supervisors of this county.
 Supes, I challenge you to work a day as a grounds maintenance technician or a cook at juvenile hall for less than 20$ an hour and let us know how it goes.